damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-8-5-released.markdown

 Todos is a chronological list of to-dos that are waiting for your input.
-Whenever you're assigned to an issue or merge request or have someone mention you, a new task is created automatically.
+Whenever you're assigned to an issue or merge request or have someone mention you, a new to-do is created automatically.

 Then when you've made a change, like replying to a comment or updating an issue, the to-do is automatically set to **Done**.
 You can also manually mark to-dos